mandiant/capa/README.md

 # download and usage

 Download stable releases of the standalone capa binaries [here](https://github.com/fireeye/capa/releases).
-You can run the standalone binaries without installation.
+You can run the standalone binaries without installation. capa is a command line tool that should be run from the terminal.

 <!--
 Alternatively, you can fetch a nightly build of a standalone binary from one of the following links.
 These are built using the latest development branch.